ycymio/TimeCraft/VM-README.md

 1. **Port already in use:**
    - Frontend (5173): Stop any other Vite dev servers
-   - Backend (3001): Stop any other Node.js applications

 2. **Dependencies issues:**
    - Delete `node_modules` folder